olliw42/storm32bgc/code-overview-adding-a-new-parameter---modifiedbyolliw.rst

 Read carefully and respect the comments given in the above for similar steps!.

 **Step #1:** `Parameters.h <https://github.com/ArduPilot/ardupilot/blob/master/ArduCopter/Parameters.h>`__:
-Find a spare slot in the Parameters class's enum and add your new parameters toplevel enum.
+Find a spare slot in the Parameters class's enum and add your new parameter's toplevel index.

 ::